alvarogzp/poodle-challenge/README.md

 First, there is a `daemon/` directory.
 There is all needed to run the challenge server.

 The `daemon.py` contains the code that simulates the MiTM.
-It accepts connections on a public port, and performs a fake client-server communication with a proxy in the middle that allows external modifications to the communication data.
+It accepts connections on a public port, and performs a fake client-server communication with a proxy in the middle that allows external modifications to the exchanged data.

 The `.pem` files contain a fake NSA certificate and private key to make it more realistic.